NCAR/SPERR/README.md

 ## Overview

 SPERR (pronounced like *spur*) is a lossy compressor for scientific data (2D or 3D floating-point data, mostly produced by numerical simulations).
-SPERR produces excellent rate-distortion curves, meaning that it achieves the least amount of ***average error*** given a certain storage budget.
+SPERR has one of the highest coding efficiencies among popular lossy compressors, meaning that it usually uses the least amount of storage to satisfy a prescribed error tolerance (e.g., a maximum point-wise error tolerance).

 Under the hood, SPERR uses wavelet transforms, [SPECK](https://ieeexplore.ieee.org/document/1347192) coding, and a custom outlier coding algorithm in its compression pipeline.